 Check out a map of London and you’ll immediately recognize a host of famous names and locations.
 Buckingham Palace, the Tower of London, Big Ben, Piccadilly Circus.
 All those museums and galleries.
 All that history and Victorian architecture.
 But let’s face it, you’re going for the pubs.

 August 2nd is International Beer Day and there’s no better time to be in London.
 Despite losing over 1,200 pubs in the last fifteen years, England’s capital still has over 3,500 fine drinking establishments to choose from.
 You’ve got to love a city where the mayor has pledged to maintain an annual audit to stop any further decline.

 Here’s a list of top places to pop in for a pint if you happen to be in London on International Beer Day.

 1. The Lamb and Flag

 Tucked away in the back alleys of Covent Garden, the Lamb and Flag claims to be the oldest pub in the city.
 It’s been licensed since 1623 in a building that dates to the time of the Tudors.

 2. The Harp

-Close to Leister Square and Charing Cross Station, this is a local favourite that specialises in a rotating list of real ales.
+Close to Leister Square and Charing Cross Station, this is a local favorite that specializes in a rotating list of real ales.
 Lovely ambiance but tends to get incredibly busy by the end of the day.

 3. Ye Olde Cheshire Cheese